 Shekar Raman, MD told Huff Post: “A hug, pat on the back, and even a friendly handshake are processed by the reward center in the central nervous system, which is why they can have a powerful impact on the human psyche, making us feel happiness and joy… And it doesn’t matter if you’re the toucher or touchee.
 The more you connect with others — on even the smallest physical level — the happier you’ll be.”

-So… today, try to hug your kids for 15 seconds.
-Do it at least four times today.
-You might have a 1 week old or a 17-year-old… hug them either way.
+You might have a one week old or a 17-year-old… hug them either way.
 Don’t stop just because your kids are older.

 Spend time with them every day… hug them often.